Basix XML Request

 Parameter Description

-CallUUID A unique identifier for this call.
+CallUUID A unique identifier for this call (used for logging, correlation and troubleshooting)

-CalledNumber Number that is the target of this call.
+CalledNumber Number that is the target of this call

-CallingNumber Number that originated this call.
+CallingNumber Number that originated this call

 Anonymous Indicates if the call is Anonymous (caller ID hidden) or not: "true" or "false"